Kotlin/dokka/docs/topics/dokka-get-started.md

 ./gradlew :dokkaGenerate
 ```

-This task works for both single and multi-module projects.
+This task works for both single and multi-project builds.
 You can use different tasks to generate output in [HTML](dokka-html.md),
 [Javadoc](dokka-javadoc.md) or both [HTML and Javadoc](dokka-gradle.md#configure-documentation-output-format).

 **Set output directory**

-By default, the output directory is set to `/build/dokka/html` for both multi-module and single-module projects,
+By default, the output directory is set to `/build/dokka/html` for both multi-project and single-project builds,
 but you can [configure it](dokka-gradle.md#general-configuration).

 To learn more about using Dokka with Gradle, see [Gradle](dokka-gradle.md).